GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

 ## Export a module component

+To export the variables, classes, interfaces, and functions declared in a module, use the `export` keyword.

 In this part of the exercise, you'll organize related functions into separate modules and then export the function declarations.

 1. Clone the starting repository by entering the following at the command prompt.
 [REPLACE THE URL PLACEHOLDER WITH A LINK TO \code\module-07\m07-exercise-start]